awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-configurationset.md

 ### Ref<a name="aws-resource-ses-configurationset-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the name of the configuration set, such as `MyConfigurationSet-abcDEFghiJKL`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the resource name\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.